 This may involve a form of intellectual property protection, such as patenting, and further development of the technology.
 Ultimately the goal is the licensing of technologies to commercial partners or the creation of a spin-off company around the technology.

-Many of these channels are evolving in the digital era, and UBC's Scholarly Communications website provides insight into topics relating to publishing and metrics.
+UBC's Scholarly Communications website provides insight into topics relating to publishing and metrics.

 In 2007, UBC became the first university in Canada to develop a broad strategy to ensure global access to its technologies.
 Read more about the principles and a history of global access at UBC.